thevirtuoso1973/thevirtuoso1973.github.io/index.md

 ## Things I should probably do
-- Learn more CSS
-- Learn more JavaScript
 - Try coding some machine-learning algorithms (might be good practice of Python skills)
 - Investigate the Monero project open-source code, seems interesting.
 - Complete (or attempt another) edX course - slightly time-consuming unfortunately.